Green (The Bear): Critical reviews

 The A.V.
 Club gave "Green" a B grade, noting "The Bear has one more night of service before the doomsday clock ticks down to zero.
 But no one's acting like it's an ending—and not because they're in denial.
 It's because after all the hell they've been through, the Bears are finally seeing things with clear eyes."
 Vulture rated it four out of five stars, saluting Syd's decision to reject Shapiro as a key moment, especially because her choice triggers Shapiro to criticize her for "'choosing to stay on a ship that's literally sinking,' and while the latter might technically be true, he can fuck right off with that noise.
 Syd made the decision that was right in her heart and she made it without knowing whatever other sexier, extenuating terms might be in that Docusign.
 That's how you know she's a ride-or-die Bear, period."

-Decider.com declared Richie "toast" in regard to his feelings for Chef Jess, marveled that Sydney has not had more nightmares considering her emotional investment in the Bear, and wondered "Why did I enjoy this episode?" speculating that it was a lower-key relief after the spectacle of the wedding.
+Decider declared Richie "toast" in regard to his feelings for Chef Jess, marveled that Sydney has not had more nightmares considering her emotional investment in the Bear, and wondered "Why did I enjoy this episode?" speculating that it was a lower-key relief after the spectacle of the wedding.

 Hello Beautiful columnist Keyaira Boone found the Sydney–Shapiro scene pivotal, writing, "Shapiro promised Sydney autonomy, but his actions prove he isn't capable of seeing her as his professional equal.
 His performative allyship shadows his every good intention...Shapiro pretended to value Sydney more than he did...Sometimes, a well-meaning white person can be more dangerous than an outwardly hateful one.
 That said, the Berzattos are broke, and it is truly awful that Sydney has to choose between sustainable income and emotional security."

-Washington Post's Sonia Rao commented "The Barefoot Contessa theme music sets off some sort of Pavlovian response in me.
+The Washington Post's Sonia Rao commented "The Barefoot Contessa theme music sets off some sort of Pavlovian response in me.
 I'm actually also listening to the audiobook of Ina Garten's memoir right now, so that might have been my favorite moment of the entire season.
 It reminded me of how funny Edebiri can be, too, given her actual background in comedy.
 Let Sydney be happy!"

-Retrospective reviews

-In 2025, Vulture ranked "Green" as 25th-best out of 38 episodes of The Bear.